agbe-davies at unc dot edu

-Urban anthropology; political anthropology with special reference to anthropology of the state; cultural politics of ethnicity/race, class, and gender; political economy; global systems and transnationalism; critical theories of power; theory of the commons.
-Geographic: Chinese minorities in Southeast Asia; local politics, economic restructuring, and race relations in the Southern United States; East Asia.
+Urban anthropology; political anthropology; anthropology of the state; cultural politics of class, ethnicity/race, and gender; political economy; global systems and transnationalism; critical theories of power; theory of the commons.
+Chinese minorities in Southeast Asia; local politics, economic restructuring, and race relations in the southern United States; urban Southeast and East Asia.

 Kenan Distinguished Professor